+It is unsafe to leave foods out of the refrigerator or freezer for more than two hours.
 According to the USDA (United States Department of Agriculture), hot foods can go straight into the refrigerator without cooling first.
-If reheating leftovers, use a food thermometer to make sure the food reaches at least 165°F. Cook Meat and Eggs to Safe Internal Temperatures www.cdc.gov/foodsafety
+If reheating leftovers, use a food thermometer to make sure the food reaches at least 165°E.

-ŰĎĆ

-Center

 Cooking Kills Germs

-Everyone is at risk for food poisoning, but young children, pregnant women, and people with weakened immune systems are more likely to get sick from eating foods contaminated with bacteria and other germs.
+Everyone is at risk of food poisoning, but young children, pregnant women, and people with weakened immune systems are more likely to get sick from eating foods contaminated with bacteria and other germs.